bitrockteam/caravanproject/docs/getting-started-on-azure.rst

 directory.
 You can further edit ``azure.tvars`` with the needed changes.
-For example, you might be interested in setting ``use_le_staging=true`` to use for Let’s Encrypt staging endpoint and avoid being rate limited if you are going to run certificates request too often initially.
+For example, you might be interested in setting ``use_le_staging=true`` to use for Let’s Encrypt staging endpoint and avoid being rate limited if you are going to run certificate requests too often initially.

 The two helper scripts ``run.sh`` and ``destroy.sh`` can be used to fully automate the provisioning and destroying of the entire stack,